 On the other hand, I get a lot of calls from prospective customers who simply say, “I want a studio, how much?”
 Well that’s going too far in the opposite direction.
 It’s like saying, “I want a house, how much?”
 It could be 5 thousand, it could be 5 million.
 What all is the house going to have?

 This subject really needs to be approached in steps – in layers, if you will, zeroing down into what is ideal for you.
 The first thing to ask is, “What am I really wanting to do with this space?”
 This is going to govern everything.
-If at all possible you want to have a room for live recording, and another separate room to do post production stuff in.
-These rooms will have vastly different acoustical attributes to consider – combining them always muddies the situation but can, to a point, be achieved successfully.
-For now I’m going to describe the two rooms separately, and then show a few tricks to combine them into one if needed.
+If possible, you want to have a room for live recording, and another separate room to do post production.
+These rooms will have vastly different acoustical attributes to consider.
+Combining them always muddies the situation but can, to a point, be achieved successfully.
+For now, I’m going to describe the two rooms separately, and then show a few tricks to combine them into one if needed.

 There is a way to use absorption to achieve diffusion, though.
 If you could see sound, it would look like a partial bubble expanding out from a speaker, then running into a wall, and reflecting off looking just like it did coming in, still expanding in 3D space like it was before.
 Now, if you placed a striped pattern, or checkerboard pattern of absorption on your wall with even reveals of bare drywall between them, what happens is the bubble from the speaker gets broken up, each one of the reveals begins its own new bubble of sound.
 Remember, the more diffusion you add, the better the room sounds, so it stands to reason if you are on a budget that this is the plan you want to take.
 You don’t have to cover the walls 100%, you are using the cheaper of the two materials between diffusers and absorption, but you are turning your entire wall surface into a diffuser.
 It’s the best of both worlds.
 The illustration to the right shows what happens to sound from a speaker when it runs into a wall with a ‘scatter block’ pattern made with absorptive panels.

-Bass Traps.
-These stop a warbling sound in your bass tracks which come from large sound waves being reflected at each other at 90 degree angles where walls meet other walls and ceilings.
+These stop a warbling sound in your bass tracks which come from large sound waves being reflected at each other at 90-degree angles where walls meet other walls and ceilings.
 Just off the bat, get some bass traps for each of the tri-corners.
 These are the spots where two walls meet up at the ceiling.
-If you need more bass traps coming down the walls then you can get those later.
+If you need more bass traps coming down the walls, then you can get those later.

 Many people will need to combine these rooms together into the same room, which is fine, but there will be a slight compromise in the quality of both rooms.
-The ideal way to achieve this is to have Contour AlphaDiffusers in the room, and as many as you can afford.
-They are probably some of the cheapest, and yet best acoustical diffusers on the market today.
-Specifically the Contour design.
-Most acoustical instruments will sound very alive in a room treated with these and produce a great track, as well as put the artist at ease while they are playing.
-For vocals though, you will want a dedicated voice over booth in a corner somewhere.
-You can purchase one made by ClearSonic and distributed by Acoustical Solutions, Inc. Or you can build one with studs and sheet rock, the key though is to make it as dead as possible.
-360 degree absorption all around the vocalist in a 2” to 3” thick foam.
+For separation of vocals and instrucments though, you will want a dedicated voice over booth in a corner somewhere.
+You can purchase one made by ClearSonic and distributed by Acoustical Solutions.
+Or you can build one with studs and sheet rock, the key though is to make it as dead as possible.
+360-degree absorption will offer the best sound.

 Ok, so hopefully this article has put things in perspective a little bit.
-True there is a lot left open ended here, but my desire was to establish a sense of pragmatism in the minds of those researching ways to treat a room for studio acoustics.
+True there is a lot left open ended here but my desire was to establish a sense of pragmatism in the minds of those researching ways to treat a room for studio acoustics.
 It’s like a lot of things, it’s as difficult or as easy as you want to make it.
-If you have any specific questions or concerns, feel free to contact me at the information below and I’ll either have the answer or will find it for you.
-Good luck everybody!